awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell320.md

 **Note**
 In this tutorial, we use Ubuntu 16\.04 for developing and debugging applications for the Marvell MW320\.
 Other operating systems might work, but are not officially supported\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.
+In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.

-## Overview<a name="w3aab7c19c17c13"></a>
+## Overview<a name="w3aab7c23c17c13"></a>

 This tutorial contains instructions for the following getting started steps:

-+ Connecting your board to a host machine\.
+1. Connecting your board to a host machine\.

-+ Installing software on the host machine that you use to develop and debug embedded applications for your microcontroller board\.
+1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

-+ Cross\-compiling an Amazon FreeRTOS demo application to a binary image\.
+1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

-+ Loading the application binary image to your board, and then running the application\.
+1. Loading the application binary image to your board, and then running the application\.

-+ Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.
+1. Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.

 ## Set Up Your Development Environment<a name="marvell-setup-env"></a>

 Amazon FreeRTOS includes some scripts for installing required third\-party libraries, and for building and flashing applications to the board\.
-These scripts are in the `<BASE_FOLDER>/lib/third_party/mcu_vendor/marvell/WMSDK/mw320/sdk/` directory\.
+These scripts are in the `vendors/marvell/WMSDK/mw320/sdk` directory\.

 The AWS IoT Starter Kit also includes pre\-flashed wireless microcontroller demo project firmware\.